Ready to get creative?

 18. I’m a paid subscriber, where can I see the posts?

 During the project (starting on Day 1), you’ll get an email every day with that day’s prompt.
 You can also access all past prompts at the100dayproject.substack.com as long as you’re signed into your account.
+All 100 posts from the 2023 project can be found here.

 19. How do I cancel my subscription?

 If you’d like to cancel your subscription at any time, here’s how to do that.
-Please not that subscriptions auto-renew.
+Please note that subscriptions auto-renew.
 Substack will send you an email reminder a week before annual auto-renewals.
 If your renewal went through or for any other reason you’d like to cancel, send me an email and I will process a pro-rated refund for you.

 20. How can I support the project?